Michigan Porch

 • Spring (April–May) — the most powerful time, fed by snowmelt.
 The big falls thunder.
 Trade-offs: muddy trails, lingering snow, some roads and parking lots not yet open, and the first bugs.

-• Summer (June–August) — the easiest time to visit, with warm weather, open roads, and swimming spots like Ocqueoc and the Lower Tahquamenon.
+• Summer (June–August) — the easiest time to visit, with warm weather, open roads, and water play at places like Ocqueoc and the Lower Tahquamenon.
 Trade-off: by a dry late summer, smaller falls can shrink to a trickle, and bugs peak early.

 • Fall (late September into October) — the iconic time: waterfalls framed by fall color.
 Peak timing varies by latitude and weather, and it's popular, so go early for parking.